microsoft/ai-developer/Labs/lab-01.md

 1. Click on **+ Deploy model**, and then select **Deploy Base model**.
 1. Search for **gpt-4o**, select the model and click on **Confirm**.
 1. Click on **Deploy**.
+1. Once the model is deployed, click on **Open in playground**.

+Extract the United States Postal Service (USPS) formatted address from the following email.

+    Subject: Elevate Your Brand with Our Comprehensive Marketing Solutions!
+    From: BrightEdge Marketing
+    To: John Doe

+    Dear John,
+    At BrightEdge Marketing, we believe in the power of innovative marketing strategies to elevate brands and drive business success.
+Our team of experts is dedicated to helping you achieve your marketing goals through a comprehensive suite of services tailored to your unique needs.

+    Please send letters to 123 Marketing Lane, Suite 400 in area 90210 located in Innovation City California.

+    Thank you for considering BrightEdge Marketing.
+    Best regards,
+    Sarah Thompson
+    Marketing Director BrightEdge Marketing